daros-bsnss/ScoreboardLib/README.md

 Score - score for the current match, simplified to a tuple.
 StartedDateTime - the timestamp when the match has started.

+CreateLiveMatchValidator - a validation class of FluentValidation AbstractValidator that will check all required fields for match creation for validity.

+UpdateLiveMatchValidator - adopts validation rules from CreateLiveMatchValidator and checks identifier of the match.

 ILiveMatchRepository - an abstraction for interaction with live matches data source.